Skip to main content

 Remove transaction logs and upgrade the FairCom database engine

-The FairCom process makes it easy to upgrade the FairCom server using your existing files as long as you remove prior transaction logs safely.
-The steps shown below are appropriate any time you are upgrading.
-Notice that you will shut down your server two times during this process (steps 2 and 5) to allow all files to be brought to a consistent state.
+FairCom makes it easy to upgrade the FairCom server and continue to use your existing files as long as you safely remove prior transaction logs.
+The following steps are appropriate any time you are upgrading.

-1. Have all clients cleanly exit from your existing FairCom server
+1. Have all clients cleanly exit from your existing FairCom server.

 Remember that the Administrator user ID is "admin" (case insensitive), and the default password is "ADMIN" (case sensitive).
 The default DB server name is "FAIRCOMS".